 The best part about Kourabiedes is the booze.
-They are soft, buttery and perfectly delicate with a hint of orange and almond.
+They are soft, buttery and perfectly delicate with a hint of almond.
 Like my Christmas Cake Balls and Easy Pecan Tassie Cookies aka Nut Cups they're ideal for cookie exchanges or gifting!

 This recipe allows you to add brandy or ouzo to give them a deliciously unique flavor!
 Rose water is another traditional ingredient that can be used.